schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	:param message: the string
 	:param value: a default value
 	:param title: a title of the dialog
-	:param OKButton: the lable of the confirmation button
+	:param OKButton: the label of the confirmation button
 	:param placeholder: a placeholder value that is displayed in gray when the text field is emtpy
+	:return: the string
+	:rtype: str

+.. function:: PickGlyphs(content=None, masterID=None, searchString=None, defaultsKey=None):

+	AskString Dialog

+	:param content: a list of glyphs from with to pick from (e.g. filter for corner components)
+	:param masterID: The master ID to use for the previews
+	:param searchString: to prepopulate the search
+	:param defaultsKey: The userdefaults to read and store the search key.
+Setting this will ignore the searchString

+	:return: the list of selected glyphs and
+	:rtype: tuple(list, str)

+	.. versionadded:: 3.2

 .. function:: LogToConsole(message)